To speak to a Champlain College representative, call 888-545-3459.

 When can I start?

-The Champlain MBA program operates on five terms per year.
+The Champlain online MBA program operates on six terms per year.
 You can start your MBA in any term during the year.
 When you enter the program, you and your advisor will develop a personal plan that allows you to start and complete the program as soon as possible, given your own goals and the annual schedule of course offerings.

 Is the GMAT or GRE exam required?